braithicus/2810ICT-Project-Management-Assignment/Software Design Document.md

 ##### 7. ADDITIONAL FEATURE BENEFIT

-## 2. Requirements
+## 2. Requirements (FURPS+)

+The following project requirements are defined using the FURPS+ Framework, which includes the attributes of Functionality, Usability, Reliability, Performance, Supportability, and others.

 ### 2.1 User Requirements

 Detail how users are expected to interact with or use the program.
 What functionalities must the system provide from the end-user perspective?
 This can include both narrative descriptions and a listing of user needs.

 Note: Since no specific client or user is assigned, you may create a fictional user.
-Who do you envision using your software?
+Who do you envision using your software? **EXTERNAL OPERATIONAL**

+**FROM RUBRIC: Provides a detailed narrative and list of user needs, considering a realistic fictional user.
+LOOK AT SLIDES AGAIN; WHAT NARRATIVE?**

+The intended users of this project's software lie within the categorisation of external operational stakeholders, such as Nutritionists, Dietitians, Educational Institutions, Health Conscious Individuals, etc.

 ### 2.2 Software Requirements